Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Problem formulation for local end users

 Although the current discomfort function successfully captures the asymmetry in loss and gain, it cannot model the inconsistency of human actions in relation to intertemporal choices.
 For example, consider a receding horizon starting at 08:00, where end users can estimate that it is in their best financial interest to perform DR at 20:00 by reducing their load.
 Given the significant temporal distance (i.e., 12 hours), the end users might underestimate the discomfort incurred from the activity.
 However, as the time approaches 20:00, the end users become more aware of their comfort, leading them to choose to maintain the consumption level and avoid reducing their load.
 To account for this changing behaviour, we leverage the hyperbolic discounting function to model the distorted discomfort values over time \cite{steel2007nature}.
 The objective function in \eqref{eqn:min_uti_pro} is thus modified as follows:

 where $\kappa_n$ depicts the discounting degree and varies for different end users, and $\tau \! \in \!
 [0, \!1]$ is the horizontal asymptote of the hyperbolic discounting function.
 The asymptote is necessary to avoid the function approaching zero for large $t$.
+As $t$ extends into the future, representing a longer lookahead horizon, lower values of $\tau$ and higher values of $\kappa_n$ significantly enhance the hyperbolic discounting effect.
+This results in differences (errors) between estimated and actual consumption, reflecting a similar increase in uncertainty as observed in ML forecasting models.
+In such models, forecasts accuracy typically decreases as the prediction horizon extends \cite{probabilistic2021julian, CORNELL2024a, kumar2022optimal}.
 Although humans apply discounting to financial benefits \cite{steel2007nature}, we consider that the financial discount is negligible for one day ahead.